Opportunities to Serve

 Church School Leaders

 Children from preschool through fifth grade are welcome to attend an enlivening and enriching program on Sundays during Education Hour.
 Our Director of Children and Youth has developed a unique and engaging curriculum for each age group.
 Volunteers work in pairs or in groups to nurture our young people in expanding their knowledge of Christ and Episcopal tradition.
-Contact Darlene Nordoff at the church office to discuss the program or to volunteer to work in a classroom and make a difference in the lives of young people.
+Contact Kathy Hickner at the church office to discuss the program or to volunteer to work in a classroom and make a difference in the lives of young people.